Finding Your Career Path: Jobs in Social Media

 For example, during a five-game losing streak, Meredith continues to highlight positive aspects of the Figs by posting a replay of a smart defensive play and sharing words of encouragement from the skipper.
 Her social media posts help keep the fans engaged even during a scoring drought.

-Careers in Social Media: Data Analytics
+Social Media Data Analytics Specialist

-In addition to content creation, jobs in social media can involve data and analytics.
+Jobs in social media can involve data and analytics.
 The job of a social media data analyst involves a great deal of research.
 This makes it an ideal role for people who enjoy thinking both analytically and creatively.
 Data analytics in this field involves the collection and analysis of raw data using various data analytics tools followed by the application of the findings to support the brand’s overall marketing strategy.

 A social media data analyst may take a broad look at what people are saying about the brand on social media or do a targeted evaluation of a particular aspect of the brand.
 Data analysts evaluate multiple business metrics, tracking customer engagement and conducting sentiment analysis and reputation monitoring.